Screencaps

 Project Trivia:

-Ian remembers the new history that Ben had just created (after putting Gia in the game) as the only history, in which he knew of Gia from his own teenage years.
+Ian remembers the new history that Ben had just created (after putting Gia in the game) as the only history, in which they knew of Gia from their own teenage years.
 Addison remembers the original history as Ziggy reported to her.

 Addison states that the trans ban on military personnel happened when they first started Quantum Leap.
 This taken literally would mean that they she and Ben have been working at PQL since 2017.

-Ian is able to see everything happening in the Imaging Chamber with Addison, even though she is not touching him.
+Ian is able to see everything happening in the Imaging Chamber with Addison, even though she is not touching Ian.
 This breaks a rule of the original series.
 Perhaps the code Ben changed allows for this somehow?
-Ian says that it's against the rules for him to enter the IC.
+Ian says that it's against the rules for them to enter the IC.

-Ian attempted suicide when he was 13 years old.
+Ian attempted suicide when they were 13 years old.

 The person who Leaped into Dottie was Ian!
-Perhaps a future version of him?
+Perhaps a future version of Ian?

 Ben Trivia: